Loestrin Birth Control Pills

 Before taking any medication, follow the directions from your physician and on the prescription label.

 You may have to use backup birth control when you begin taking this pill.

 Talk to your physician about which day is best for you to start taking Loestrin pills.
 It is important to take it at the same time every day (24 hours apart).

 Take the first Loestrin tablet in the pack on the first Sunday following the beginning of your menstrual period or on the first day of your period.
 Pick a time that you are able to take the pill consistently every day and that you will easily remember (for example: 8pm after dinner each day).
 Take one pill each day until the pack is empty.
 Then start a new pack the very next day so that no days pass without taking a pill.

 Loestrin 24 comes with: 24 blue pills, 2 white pills, and 2 brown pills.
 Loestrin 24 blue pills are “active” combination pills (progestin and estrogen).
 The 2 white pills are also “active” but only contain the estrogen.
-The last 2 brown pills are “reminder” pills with no active medication.
+The last 2 brown pills are non-hormonal pills that contain ferrous fumarate, or iron.
 They are there to remind you to keep taking a pill every day.